$\mathcal{N} = (0, 2)$ higher-spin supergravity in AdS$_3$

 In addition to higher-spin gauge fields, we also include the matter sector in higher-spin gravity theories, which furnishes nontrivial representations of the higher-spin gauge symmetry.
 It is convenient to describe the matter fields in the ``unfolded formalism'', where matter fields of these higher-spin gravity theory satisfies the `unfolded' Klein-Gordon equation (for spinors, Dirac equation)~\cite{Barabanshchikov:1996mc, Prokushkin:1998bq} that are series of first-order differential equations.
 These equations reduce to the traditional Klein-Gordon equation (Dirac equation) of scalars (spinors) once all higher-spin components are eliminated while keeping the lowest-spin part.

-In the following we construct the matter sector by modifying the Vasiliev higher-spin gravity theory with $\cn = 0$ or $\cn = 2$ supersymmetry~\cite{Vasiliev:1999ba, Prokushkin:1998bq}.
-As is mentioned above, these theories are expected to be dual with `t Hooft limits of $2\mathrm{d}$ minimal models~\cite{Gaberdiel:2012uj, Candu:2012jq}.
-Though in general there are only on-shell description of Vasiliev theories so far as we know, it is enough if one care about only 1-loop calculations around some backgrounds.
-Start with the on-shell description of $\cn = 2$ Vasiliev theory and the dual description by 2$\mathrm{d}$ minimal model CFT, we project out fermionic higher-spin fields that are the super-descendants of the bosonic degrees of freedom in the left-moving sector and then discuss representation theory of the remained gauge Lie algebra, deriving the possibility of matter supermultiplets of this gauge algebra.
+In the following we construct the matter sector by modifying the Vasiliev equations with $\cn = 0$ or $\cn = 2$ supersymmetry~\cite{Vasiliev:1999ba, Prokushkin:1998bq}.
+As is mentioned above, Vasiliev theories with such supersymmetries are expected to be dual with `t Hooft limits of $2\mathrm{d}$ minimal models~\cite{Gaberdiel:2012uj, Candu:2012jq}.
+Though in general there are only linearized description of Vasiliev theories so far as we know, it is enough if one care about only 1-loop calculations around some backgrounds.
+Start with the linearized description of $\cn = 2$ Vasiliev theory and the dual description by 2$\mathrm{d}$ minimal model CFT, we project out fermionic higher-spin fields that are the super-descendants of the bosonic degrees of freedom in the left-moving sector and then discuss representation theory of the remained gauge Lie algebra, deriving the possibility of matter supermultiplets of this gauge algebra.